 Classes I, II & III

-This course covers the breadth of the discipline with an emphasis on qualitative understanding of concepts as well as problem solving.
-Topics covered in the first semester are kinematics, Newton’s Laws of Motion, momentum, energy, circular motion and gravitation, which will culminate in a comprehensive exam.
-The second semester includes the study of waves, sound, light, electricity, magnetism, and possibly relativity and modern physics.
-The weekly labs reinforce the concepts discussed in the classroom and stress the procedures of science.
-Many of these labs use an inquiry approach.
-Students will complete their Physics experience by conducting a Design-Your-Own experiment in place of an exam.
-Students who take this course are well prepared to take either chemistry course.
+The course covers many of the major topics in the discipline with an emphasis on qualitative understanding of concepts as well as problem solving techniques.
+Topics covered in the first semester include: Kinematics, Newton’s Laws of Motion, Momentum, Energy, Circular Motion and Gravitation.
+The term will culminate with a comprehensive exam.
+The second semester includes the study of Waves, Sound, Light, Electricity and Magnetism.
+The weekly lab activities reinforce and/or expand on the concepts discussed in class and stress the experimental procedures of science.
+Many of these labs use an inquiry-based approach.
+Students will complete their physics experience by conducting a Design-Your-Own experimental project in place of a final exam..
+This course provides solid preparation for students to move on to other science courses.

 Classes I, II & III